Skip to Main Content

 Information about legally changing one's name in the state of Texas.

-Note Changing your child's legal name does not automatically update their birth certificate, Social Security card, or any other records.
-You will have to update these documents individually.
-See the page on Updating Your Documents After a Name Change for more information.
+Note Changing a legal name does not automatically update the person's birth certificate, driver's license, Social Security card, or any other records.
+You must update these documents individually, usually by providing evidence of the legal name change.
+See the page on Updating Your Documents after a Name Change.

 This page contains information about changing a child's name through a court order.
 For name changes through adoption, see Name Changes Through Adoption.